telefonicaid/iotagent-json/docs/usermanual.md

 }
 ```

 and when command will be executed the command value will be the result of apply value to defined expression.
-Followig
+Following
 the example case the command will be:

 ```json